About Project Homekey

 Support to Rebuild

-This Bridge Housing pathway is also an opportunity for the new residents and project staff to determine whether or not this housing opportunity is the right fit for them and for the community.
+The Transitional Housing pathway is also an opportunity for the new residents and project staff to determine whether or not this housing opportunity is the right fit for them.
 Every resident signs a Code of Conduct that is built directly into the tenancy lease and program occupancy agreement.
 If a resident is unable to abide by the Code of Conduct, this is an indication that they are not the right fit for this project.